thewizardplusplus/wizard-intro/README.md

   - fade in and out:
     - support for a start delay for fading in;
     - quit at the finish of the fading out;
+    - play the sounds during the animation:
+      - play the foreground sound during the fading in;
+      - play the background sound during the fading in and out;
 - drawing of the text rectangles (optionally):
   - automatic horizontal and vertical centering;
   - align text in the rectangles to the center;